IMPORTANT SAFETY INFORMATION

 SECONDARY MALIGNANCIESPatients treated with TECARTUS may develop secondary malignancies.
 T cell malignancies have occurred following treatment of hematologic malignancies with BCMA- and CD19-directed genetically modified autologous T cell immunotherapies.
 Mature T cell malignancies, including CAR-positive tumors, may present as soon as weeks following infusions, and may include fatal outcomes.

 Monitor life-long for secondary malignancies.
-In the event that a secondary malignancy occurs, contact Kite at 1-844-454-KITE (5483) to obtain instructions on patient samples to collect for testing.
+In the event that a secondary malignancy occurs, contact Kite at 1-844-454-KITE (5483)

 ADVERSE REACTIONS

-The most common adverse reactions (incidence ≥ 20%) in MCL patients were fever, CRS, hypotension, encephalopathy, fatigue, tachycardia, arrhythmia, infection with pathogen unspecified, chills, hypoxia, cough, tremor, musculoskeletal pain, headache, nausea, edema, motor dysfunction, constipation, diarrhea, decreased appetite, dyspnea, rash, insomnia, pleural effusion, and aphasia.
+- patients with MCL included CRS, fever, encephalopathy, hypotension, infection with pathogen unspecified, viral infections, fatigue, tachycardias, chills, hypoxia, tremor, cough, musculoskeletal pain, nausea, edema, headache, constipation, diarrhea, decreased appetite, dyspnea, rash, insomnia, pleural effusion, aphasia, and motor dysfunction.

 Please see full Prescribing Information, including BOXED WARNING and Medication Guide.